Estádio Parque do Sabiá: History

 The stadium was inaugurated on May 27, 1982, as Parque do Sabiá (meaning Thrush's Park).

-In 1995, the stadium was renamed to Estádio Municipal João Havelange (João Havelange Municipal Stadium), after a suggestion of the city councilor Leonídio Bouças.
-However, the name change was not very popular among the city's football fans, and the stadium is still commonly called the Parque do Sabiá.
+In 1995, the stadium was renamed to Estádio Municipal João Havelange (João Havelange Municipal Stadium, after FIFA's then-president João Havelange), at the suggestion of city councillor Leonídio Bouças.
+However, the name change was not very popular among the city's football fans, and the stadium was still commonly called the Parque do Sabiá.

 The inaugural match was played on May 27, 1982, when the Brazil national football team beat the Republic of Ireland national football team 7-0.
 The first goal of the stadium was scored by Brazil's Falcão.

 The stadium's attendance record currently stands at 80,000, set on the inaugural match.

-In 2015, the stadium was renamed to Estádio Municipal Parque do Sabiá, due to FIFA scandals.
+In 2015, the stadium was renamed back to Estádio Municipal Parque do Sabiá, due to FIFA scandals involving Havelange.
 Its current capacity is 39,990.